Joint FCLT for Sample Quantile and Measures of Dispersion for Functionals of Mixing Processes: The Bivariate FCLT

 As already mentioned, various specifications of ARMA processes exist; we refer to \cite{Brockwell91}, \cite{Box15} and the survey article \cite{Holan10} for further references and examples.
 While the simplest case assumes iid innovations $(\epsilon_t)$, mixing innovations have been introduced as they allow for broader applications.
 We can consider this general case thanks to the setup of Theorem~\ref{thm:biv_FCLT} (and Corollary~\ref{cor:biv_FCLT_abs_mixing} respectively).

 Note that the geometric $L_2$-NED of ARMA($p$, $q$) processes with mixing innovations can be directly deduced from Theorem 3.1 in \cite{Qiu11} under the causality condition \eqref{eq:causal}.
 But, in contrast to the case of augmented GARCH($p$,$q$) processes, we do not have results on the $L_2$-NED of $(\lvert X_0 \rvert^r)$.
 So we establish this property in Lemma~\ref{lemma:ARMA_NED_Xp} (see Section~\ref{sec:aux_res}), showing that the causality condition \eqref{eq:causal} is still sufficient.
-With these informations at hand, we can replace conditions (D1) and (D2) of Theorem~\ref{thm:biv_FCLT} by specific conditions for the class of ARMA($p$, $q$) processes with mixing innovations, and state the following: \begin{corollary} Consider a causal ARMA($p$,$q$) process $X$ as defined in~\eqref{eq:ARMA_pq}, such that:\ where $(\textbf{W}_{\Gamma^{(r)}}(t))_{t \in [0,1]}$, the 2-dimensional Brownian motion, has the same covariance matrix as in Theorem~\ref{thm:biv_FCLT}. \end{corollary} Among ARMA processes with mixing innovations, the ARMA-GARCH process is a widespread example in applications (see e.g. \cite{Song18, Spierdijk16, Hoga19}). \begin{example}[ARMA($p$, $q$)-GARCH($r$,$s$) process (for $p\geq 1, q\geq0, r\geq 1, s \geq0$)] ~
+With these informations at hand, we can replace conditions (D1) and (D2) of Theorem~\ref{thm:biv_FCLT} by specific conditions for the class of ARMA($p$, $q$) processes with mixing innovations and state the following: \begin{corollary} Consider a causal ARMA($p$,$q$) process $X$ as defined in~\eqref{eq:ARMA_pq}, such that: \begin{itemize} \item Both conditions $(C_2^{~'}), (C_1^{+})$ at $q_X(p)$ hold, as well as $(C_0)$ at $0$ for $r=1$ \item $X$ has either $\phi$-mixing innovations (denoted $X\sim$ARMA-$\phi$), or absolutely regular innovations ($X\sim$ARMA-$\beta$) - in both cases with mixing coefficient of order $O(n^{-\kappa})$, for some $\kappa>3$ \item $X$ satisfies $(M_r)$ for $X$ ARMA-$\phi$, or $(M_\frac{r \kappa + \epsilon}{\kappa-1})$, for any $\epsilon>0$ for ARMA-$\beta$. \end{itemize} Then, for $t \in [0,1]$, as $n\to\infty$, where $(\textbf{W}_{\Gamma^{(r)}}(t))_{t \in [0,1]}$, the 2-dimensional Brownian motion, has the same covariance matrix as in Theorem~\ref{thm:biv_FCLT}. \end{corollary} Among ARMA processes with mixing innovations, the ARMA-GARCH process is a widespread example in applications (see e.g. \cite{Song18, Spierdijk16, Hoga19}). \begin{example}[ARMA($p$, $q$)-GARCH($r$,$s$) process (for $p\geq 1, q\geq0, r\geq 1, s \geq0$)] ~\\ A general ARMA($p$, $q$)-GARCH($r$,$s$) $(X_t)_{t \in \Z}$ is defined as follows: